profsmith89/ctps/_sources/chap06.md

 Hexdump uses base-16 because it is easier to read hex numbers and trivial to convert back and forth between base-2 and base-16.
 You just group every four bits together, and those four bits correspond to a single hexadecimal digit.
 For example, `11011000` becomes `1101 1000`, which becomes `D 8`, which we can push back together as `D8`.
 (Feel free to run the process in reverse, when needed.)
 When you realize this, it's hopefully easy to understand that hexdump is actually showing us the bits in the JPEG file.

+## One finger, no thumb

-**1 finger, no thumb.** The careful reader will interrupt at this time and point out that I still haven't told you why computers store numbers with binary digits and not, say, decimal digits.
+The careful reader will interrupt at this time and point out that I still haven't told you why computers store numbers with binary digits and not, say, decimal digits.
 A simple answer is that humans learned to count using their fingers, and since most of us have 10 fingers, base-10 numbering comes naturally to us.
 Computers don't have any fingers, and what is natural for them is sensing the difference between on and off.

 If you take a course in digital logic design, you'll learn that modern computers, and most every piece of logic in them, are built from very simple switches, which are either on or off.
 Yes, these switches are like the light switches in your home.
 Flip the switch up and the light goes on; flip it down and the light goes off.
 From this incredibly simple switch, we can build the large memories and fast processors found in the smartphones we hold in our hands, the laptop computers on our desks, and the corporate servers in the cloud.

+## The digital abstraction

-**The digital abstraction.** When we build smart phones, computers, and servers from circuitry that acts like simple switches, we call the result a *digital* device.
+When we build smart phones, computers, and servers from circuitry that acts like simple switches, we call the result a *digital* device.
 This nomenclature reminds us that we are relying on another abstraction boundary: *the digital abstraction*.

 What a digital circuit senses as "on" (or a `1` value) is a real-world value (called an *analog* or *continuous* value) somewhere near the ideal "on" value.
 You can think of this as the rounding we learned in grade school.
 We might measure some length as 1.03 miles, and we round it to 1 mile when all we care about is roughly how many miles it is from my home to my grandmother's house.
 Similarly, a value of 0.042 miles is rounded to 0 miles.